 This number can either be divided by the desired heat-up time to give you the required heater output, or it can be divided by the heater capacity to give you the heat-up time a given model will provide.

-In other words, in a 400-gallon spa, you would need a heater with an output of 266,000 BTUs to heat the water in 30 minutes.
+In other words, a 400-gallon spa would need a heater with an output of 266,000 BTUs to heat the water in 30 minutes.

 Remember the ‘intangibles’

 When it comes to sizing a heater, it’s not all numbers and formulas: Variables thrown in by Mother Nature and the location of the vessel need to be factored in.
 Following are issues that can affect heater size.